tc39/notes/es8/2017-09/sept-26.md

 BT: A bunch of tests do this.

-DE: New ones won’t be able to.
+DE: New ones won't be able to.
 These should be moved to a separate area.

 BT: These are good tests.
 The spec says you can return empty string if you want to though, so I guess they're all invalid?